Composer-Team/Beethoven-Docs/src/pages/Beethoven/HW/index.md

     interested in this, contact the authors.
 This functionality is actively in-development and some of the implementation in conjunction with Beethoven may require some tinkering to make it "open-source"-able.

+If you're interested in developing your own platform, [read here](/Beethoven/Platform/NewPlatform).